 * * *

 Raising kids in this day and age is complicated.
 It may even incite panic as we try to figure out how to manage technology and the tidal wave of information (both good and bad) that’s available at even an innocent google search.
 Start with prayer!
 God loves when we seek Him for wisdom!
-Come share your thoughts with us on our blog.
+Come share your thoughts with us.
 We want to hear from you! ~ Devotionals Daily